Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/strands.rst

 Shape
    This slider allows you to control the interpolation.
    Default (0.0) is a linear interpolation between *Root* and *Tip*.
-   A negative value will make the strand narrower (spiky), a positive value will make it fatter.
+   A negative value will make the strand narrower (spiky), a positive value will make it thicker.

    .. _fig-bi-material-shadow-shapes: